falconry/falcon/README.rst

 ^^^^

 `PyPy <http://pypy.org/>`__ is the fastest way to run your Falcon app.
-Both PyPy2.7 and PyPy3.5 are supported as of PyPy v5.10.
+PyPy3.5+ is supported as of PyPy v5.10.

 .. code:: bash